tiger-githubb/evely-back-office/apps/evely-board/README.md

-## Pulse Starter Template with Internationalization support
+## Evely Starter Template with Internationalization support

 **Run the following commands from the packages root**